 Caribbean Weather in December

 As December brings colder temperatures to the northern hemisphere, expect plenty of people escaping to the Caribbean to avoid the cold.
-Expect high prices at the end of the month as Christmas draws near.
-Temperatures during December reach average highs in the mid 80s, though it can reach the low 70s during night.
+Expect high prices at the end of the month as the Christmas holiday draws near.
+Temperatures during December reach average highs in the mid 80s, though it can reach the low 70s at night.

 The risk of rain is relatively low at this time of the year, though you might experience the occasional shower.
 Additionally, December also marks the first month outside of the hurricane season.